Planning an Education & Research Center in the Gobi

 Bayanzag Park protects dinosaur fossils, archaeology & desert ecology

 The Flaming Cliffs are already world-famous among paleontologists and fossil enthusiasts.
 They are part of Bayanzag Park in Omnogovi Aimag, a southern province (aimag) of Mongolia in the Gobi Desert.
-They are a significant tourist attraction and many visitors come from around the world each year to see dinosaur fossils in the field and watch sunset light up the red sandstone–the phenomenon that prompted explorer Roy Chapman Andrews to give the place its English name in 1923.
+They are a significant tourist attraction and many visitors come from around the world each year to see dinosaur fossils in the field and watch the sunset light up the red sandstone cliffs.
+The magnificent color prompted explorer Roy Chapman Andrews to give the place its English name, The Flaming Cliffs, in 1923.

 The Mongolian name for the area is Bayanzag, named for the grove of small desert tree-shrubs that grows in stark contrast to the treeless desert that stretches for thousands of miles in every direction.
 The trees are called zag in Mongolian, saxaul in Russian.
 They are protected by national law and critical to the survival of a wide variety of local wildlife.

 Bayanzag has no official facilities, trails or signs

 The park currently has no visitors center, no trails, no facilities of any kind.
 Dirt roads lead the intrepid to the top of the cliffs where a small clutch of merchant stands sell miscellany to tourists.
 On the outskirts of the park are several ger camps, where tourists can stay in the small round, felt homes favored by Mongolian nomads.
 Some of these camps have modern dining and restroom facilities.

 The closest town is Bulgan, a small town with just over 2000 residents and a single row of shops selling sundries and necessities.
 A children’s nature club based in Bulgan regularly volunteers for litter pick-up in the park.